Efficient Error-tolerant Search on Knowledge Graphs: Proposed Approach

 To insert a path into the Bloom filter, we concatenate the labels in the path to form a string that is inserted into the Bloom filter.
 To encode the direction of an edge, a sign symbol is added to each label to distinguish between incoming and outgoing edges.
 In addition, the count of each path is described by preceding the label sequence and separated from the rest of string by ``P''.
-For example, the string ``2P+1-2'' describes two paths that have one outgoing edge labeled with value $1$ and one incoming edge labeled with value $2$.
-Since all labels in a path are encoded into one string, an unmatched path can have up to $d$ unmatched labels.
-To avoid filtering out false negatives, we consider the lower bound of the edit distance for an unmatched path, which is $1$.
-This also introduces false positives if we only use path filtering.
-However, these false positives can be removed by considering the neighbourhood filter.
+For example, the string ``2P+1-2'' describes two paths, one with an outgoing edge labeled $1$ and one incoming edge labeled $2$.
+Two non-matching paths can have $1$ to $d$ unmatched labels.
+To avoid filtering out false negatives, we take the lower-bound edit cost $1$ for each non-matching path.

 Our experiments show that the two filtering schemes work nicely, complementing each other.
-This is because path filtering can identify if multiple labels are in the same path and if the matching edges with the same labels have the same direction which neighbourhood filter cannot do; on the other hand, neighbourhood filtering can identify the level of mismatched labels which cannot be done by a path-based filtering.
+Our path-based filtering can identify if multiple labels are in the same path and if the matching edges with the same labels have the same direction, an area the neighborhood-based pruning fails.
+On the other hand, our neighborhood-based pruning can identify the level of mismatched labels, which cannot be done by our path-based filtering.